farazahmad204/KararaEats_WebTesting_Selenium/README.md

 # KararaEats_WebTesting
- all testing will done in this workspace
+ all KararaEats web testing will be done in this workspace